syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaps/Markers.md

 ## Events

-`Delegate` is triggerred from SFMapDelegate
+`Delegate` is triggered from SFMapDelegate
 Argument contains the [`MapMarker`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfMaps.iOS~Syncfusion.SfMaps.iOS.SFMapMarker.html) which gives the information about the marker.

 {% tabs %}